On uniform flag bundles on Fano manifolds: Diagonalizability criteria for uniform flag bundles

 \subsection{Infinitesimal criteria for uniform reducibility}

 Before starting, let us describe the set of hypotheses under which our results will work.

-\begin{setup} As in the previous section, we consider here the case in which $X$ is a Fano manifold of Picard number one and $\pi:Y\to X$ is a flag bundle, uniform with respect to an unsplit dominating family of rational curves $\cM$, that we will assume to be {\it complete}, in the sense that $\cM$ is an irreducible component of the scheme $\rat^n(X)$ (cf. \cite[II 2.11]{kollar}).
+\begin{setup} As in the previous section, we consider the case in which $X$ is a Fano manifold of Picard number one and $\pi:Y\to X$ is a $G/B$-bundle, uniform with respect to an unsplit dominating family of rational curves $\cM$, that we will assume to be {\it complete}, i.e. that $\cM$ is an irreducible component of the scheme $\rat^n(X)$.
 We will further assume that the evaluation morphism $q:\cU\to X$ is a {\em contraction}, that is, it has connected fibers.
 Finally, we will assume that $\pi$ is not trivial, equivalently, with the notation of the previous section, that $I_0 \subsetneq D $ (cf. Theorem \ref{thm:trivial1}). \end{setup}

-\begin{definition} Given a dominant projective morphism between irreducible varieties $g:M\to N$, we denote by $\dim(g)$ the relative dimension of $M$ over $N$, and we define its {\it contractibility dimension}, denoted by $\cdim(g)$, as the the maximum integer $r$ satisfying that every morphism $f:M\to M'$ over $N$ whose image has relative dimension smaller than $r$ is relatively constant.
+\begin{definition} Given a dominant projective morphism between irreducible varieties $g:M\to N$, we denote by $\dim(g)$ the relative dimension of $M$ over $N$, and we define its {\it contractibility dimension}, denoted by $\cdim(g)$, as the maximum integer $r$ satisfying that every morphism $f:M\to M'$ over $N$ whose image has relative dimension smaller than $r$ is relatively constant.
 Given an irreducible complex projective variety $M$, we define its contractibility dimension, denoted by $\cdim(M)$, as the contractibility dimension of the constant morphism. \end{definition}